 Conventional vehicles, including hybrids, typically use a gasoline or diesel internal combustion engine exclusively as the source of energy for motive power.
 Although conventional hybrids use both an internal combustion engine and an electric motor, the battery is charged from the engine during driving; they cannot be plugged-in.

-Advanced technology vehicles are the most energy-efficient and lowest emission choices available today and include plug-in hybrid electric vehicles (PHEVs), battery-electric vehicles (BEVs) and fuel cell vehicles.
+Electric vehicles are the most energy-efficient and lowest emission choices available today.
+There are two types of electric vehicles on the market – plug-in hybrid electric vehicles (PHEVs) and battery-electric vehicles (BEVs).
 PHEVs and BEVs use electricity from a battery that is charged using an external electricity source.

 Plug-in hybrid electric